amit0523/all-my-repositories-list/README.md

 created this repository that contains all the other repositories that I have on Github.

+Currently, I have 7 repositories on Github excluding this repository.

 The list is below:

 * https://github.com/amit0523/generic-doubly-linked-list-library